mdbootstrap/adminlte-laravel/README.md

 ## Laravel 5.8

-This package works smoothly with Laravel 5.8 with 6.2 versions.
+This package works smoothly with Laravel 5.8 with 6.2 version.

 ## Laravel 5.7

-This package works smoothly with Laravel 5.7 with 6.1 versions.
+This package works smoothly with Laravel 5.7 with 6.1 version.

 ## Laravel 5.6

-This package works smoothly with Laravel 5.6 with 6.1 versions.
+This package works smoothly with Laravel 5.6 with 6.1 version.

 ## Laravel 5.5